approach0/docs/content/en/internals.md

          qnode#6/1-0552{ normal`c'/1 0x8 }
 ```

-For instance, the sixth item of subpath set has 3 prefix paths of token `/VAR/BASE/HANGER/SIGN/ADD/GTLS`,
+For instance, the sixth item of subpath set has 3 prefix paths of token

+`/VAR/BASE/HANGER/SIGN/ADD/GTLS`

 and there is one sector tree rooted at node#6 with width=3:
 ```
 [  6] prefix/VAR/BASE/HANGER/SIGN/ADD/GTLS (2 duplicates: r6~l1 r6~l2 r6~l5 )
          qnode#6/3-3552{ normal`a'/2 0x3 normal`d'/1 0x10 }
 ```
+where `3552` is fingerprint of that sector tree, and it contains two splits:
+Those have leaf `a` with width=2, and a path has leaf `d` with width=1 (single).
+Here `0x3` and `0x10` are 64-bit mask to represent corresponding leaf/leaves.

 Here is the C code snippet defining the math inverted list item
 ```c